Enhanced Change-Point Detection in Functional Means: Application to Annual Humidity Trajectories

 \section{Application to Annual Humidity Trajectories}

 In this section, the proposed approach is applied to daily humidity trajectories obtained in Basel-City, Switzerland in 2021.
-The raw data consist of $N=365$ daily measurements of humidity recordings (one observation per hour, 24 observations for each day ) that are converted into functional objects by using 24 Fourier basis functions.
+The raw data consist of $N=365$ daily measurements of humidity recordings (one observation per hour, 24 observations for each day) that are converted into functional objects by using 24 Fourier basis functions.
 The data can be downloaded at www.meteoblue.com.
 Figure \ref{humidity} displays the trajectories.

-For comparison, the proposed detector and the other two competitors (fPC-based detector and fully functional detector) are applied to date the time of the structural breaks.
-Here, $\gamma=90\%$.
-For the fPC-based detector, the dimension is selected so that the incorporated functional principal components explain 90\% of the total variation.
+For comparison, the proposed detector and the other two competitors (the fPC-based detector and the fully functional detector) are applied to date the time of the structural breaks.